Guest Post by Willis Eschenbach

 I heard rumors that Walter was a so-called ‘Black-Birder,’ a dealer and smuggler of stolen slaves.
 I’ve heard my father tell of how the native Africans hated his uncle, how they had threatened to get him, how he had a huge bodyguard who slept across his door each night, tasted every bit of food he ate, etc., but in spite of this, he did die of a mysterious poisoning.

 Yikes!
 Slave trading was outlawed in England in 1807.
 Trading would have been legal for an American ship before the US Civil War.
 It was illegal for an English ship.
 The Captain was 12 when the US Civil War started.
 So yes, he could have been a blackbirder, the Africans hated his uncle Walter for some reason.
 I don’t know.
-If so, The Captain became the very opposite after the war, he was fiercely egalitarian in later life, as was his daughter.
+If so, The Captain became the very opposite after the war.
+He was fiercely egalitarian in later life, as was his daughter.

 The stories flowed from my Grandmother.
 But she wouldn’t stand to be called “Grandmother”, she said there was absolutely nothing grand about old people—they were just old, not grand.
 She told us to call her “My-mummie”, I don’t know why.
 She was born and raised on Lake Arthur, Louisiana, where The Captain built and kept his boats.
 Her name was Christina Dorothea Dyer.
 She was a tall, awe-inspiring woman for children and adults alike.
 She had been everywhere and done everything.

 She grew up in the 1890s as one of eleven children in the only white family on the north side of Lake Arthur, Louisiana, surround by “blacks, Creoles, and Redbone Indians” as she said.
-She would not allow the word “nigger” to be spoken in her presence ever, she said that all people deserved honor and respect.
+She would not allow the word “n*gger” to be spoken in her presence ever—she said that all people deserved honor and respect.
 In the 1930s, she scandalized the upstate New York town she’d moved to after her marriage.
 When a black Minister brought some vegetables to her back door to thank her for the assistance she’d given to his struggling parish, she famously said “Certainly I will speak with him, but only if he will come around to the front door and ask for me there.”
-Didn’t sit well with the local busybodies, not at all, and that wasn’t the only thing she did that upset those good women who believed that their place was in the home, cooking and sweeping …
+That didn’t sit well with the local busybodies, not at all, and that wasn’t the only thing she did that upset those good women who believed that their place was in the home, cooking and sweeping …

 I love her campaign slogan … and oh my, that was just one of the many stories that astounding woman told us children, tales full of heroes and villains, of voodoo curses, of wars and kings, … but these weren’t stories out of books.
 They were stories of heroes she had known, and wars she had fought in, and real villains she had vanquished or not, and a deadly curse that she herself had cast, and kings she had met.
 She sat in her favorite rocking chair, us seven grandchildren around her on the floor, entranced by her tales of other times, strange people, and foreign wars.